 - Of course, when you’re ready to sell your home, an inspector will check the electrical wiring.
 If it is not up to code, you’ll end up having to pay a fine as well as hire someone to fix it.

-2) ASBESTOS REMOVAL
+2) THE ASBESTOS REMOVAL DIY PROJECT

 A project such as replacing insulation is not a difficult task, but when you have an older home, there’s a strong chance you could be dealing with toxic contaminants like asbestos.

 Asbestos is a bundle of minerals that can be separated into fibers to produce fire-, heat-, and chemical-resistant material used in commercial and industrial applications.
-It was banned in the late 1980’s but any material containing it that was installed or put into use before the ban could still be in use today if it were never replaced.
+It was banned in the late 1980’s but any material containing it that was installed or put into use before the ban could still be in use today if it was never replaced.

-Rather than try to do it yourself, it’s best to hire a professional to remove the old, contaminated insulation or other asbestos products — they know how to remove it without introducing hazards to your home and family.
+Rather than try to do it yourself, it’s best to hire a professional to remove the old, contaminated insulation or other asbestos products.
+They know how to remove it without introducing hazards to your home and family.

-3) REPAIRING YOUR HVAC SYSTEM
+3) THE REPAIRING YOUR HVAC SYSTEM DIY PROJECT

 Cheaper may sound better, but in this case, it’s not.